devsim/devsim_documentation/sphinx/source/models.rst

 In this example, ``EdgeInverseLength`` is a built-in model for the inverse length between nodes on an edge.  ``Potential@n0`` and ``Potential@n1`` is the ``Potential`` node solution on the nodes at the end of the edge.
 These edge quantities are created using the :meth:`devsim.edge_from_node_model`.
 In addition, the :meth:`devsim.edge_average_model` can be used to create edge models in terms of node model quantities.

-Edge models automatically created for a region are listed in :numref:`models__edge`.
+Edge models automatically created for a region are listed in :ref:`models__edge`.

 .. _models__edge:

-.. csv-table:: Edge models defined on each region of a device.
+.. csv-table:: Edge models defined on each region of a device
   :header: "Edge Model", "Description"
   :widths: 10, 20